oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/remove-pdb/remove-pdb.md

 	 -  **Deployment Instance** - Delete the default text and enter a unique name, *delete pdb1*.
     The instance name you enter helps you identify and track the progress of this procedure on the Procedure Activity page.

-		> **Note:** If the instance name already exists, then Oracle Enterprise Manager returns a validation error.
+		> **Note**: If the instance name already exists, then Oracle Enterprise Manager returns a validation error.
 You cannot create procedures in EM with duplicate names.

 	 - **Start** - Leave the default, *Immediately*, to run the procedure now.